openstack-archive/fuel-docs/pages/maintenance-updates/v61/1486907-mu2-openstack.rst

   See `LP1468744 <https://bugs.launchpad.net/bugs/1468744>`_,
   `CVE2015-3988 <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-3988>`_.

-* When using the :option:`--nic port-id` option for ``nova boot`` to bind a server to an existing port, Nova deletes the preexisting port while deleting a VM.
-This behavior is not correct since the user has a preallocated port object and expects it to be only unbound after the VM is removed.
-See `LP1486727 <https://bugs.launchpad.net/bugs/1486727>`_.

 * Now it is possible to change the default permissions for the files created by Swift in order to restrict access to these files.
   See `LP1459703 <https://bugs.launchpad.net/bugs/1459703>`_.